AWooldrige/s3sup/README.md

 ## Backlog

+ * [ ] Add tests for s3_project_root starting or ending with a slash, or being blank.
  * [ ] Add guide for using s3sup with existing projects already uploaded to S3.
  * [ ] Allow S3 website redirects to be set.
  * [ ] Allow custom error page to be set.